SayHelloGmbH/hello-roots/README.md

 Hello Roots delivers a standard set of [templates](https://github.com/SayHelloGmbH/hello-roots/tree/master/templates) and [template parts](https://github.com/SayHelloGmbH/hello-roots/tree/master/parts) for the most common requirements.
 This can be (and should be) modified to suit the project and theme.

 The HTML structure of the templates is kept as simple as possible in the unchanged version of the theme.
 The **masthead** is the banner across the top of the page which usually contains the navigation, and the **footer** is the section at the bottom of each page.
+Each of these areas are contained within their own template parts.

 The `main` element contains the main body of the page content and the editorially-created content is output by the [post content block](https://wordpress.org/support/article/post-content-block/).